PratyakshGitArchived/FNCL/README.md

 # FNCL
-Classification of Fake news using NLP
+Classification of Fake news using LSTM